 Paganism and Magick Do Not Always Go Hand-in-Hand

 For those out there who have pondered these questions or who hold outdated misconceptions of modern Pagans, this page briefly presents where the confusion began and provides examples of Pagan and magickal paths that may be outside your previous understanding of the words.

 Where the Confusion Began

 The first modern Pagan path to become widely presented to the public was Wicca.
 This path is a religious one with a central God and Goddess, reverence for nature, and the use of Witchcraft.

-As the term "paganism" is often used as an umbrella term that encompasses a wide variety of faiths, paths, and lifestyles, there is no single, strict definition for the term.
-The term "neo-Pagan," or new Pagan, was coined to differentiate between those paths that are indigenous and have a long, uninterrupted history from those that are new, compilations of, or reconstructions of old paths.
+As the term "paganism" is often used as an umbrella term that encompasses a wide variety of faiths, paths, and lifestyles, there's no single, strict definition for the term.
+The term "neo-Pagan," or new Pagan, was coined to differentiate between those paths that're indigenous and have a long, uninterrupted history from those that are new, compilations of, or reconstructions of old paths.

-Pagans Who Do Not Use Magick
+Pagans Who Don't Use Magick

-There are other Pagans who do not ascribe to a particular religion but are pursuing an individual path.
-They resonate with the general understanding of the term "Pagan" but will gladly admit what aspects of other Pagan faiths they do and do not agree with.
-Some do not see a need to practice magick and others do not feel that it is a part of their unique path.
+Other Pagans who don't ascribe to a particular religion but are pursuing an individual path resonate with the general understanding of the term "Pagan" but will gladly admit what aspects of other Pagan faiths they do and don't agree with.
+Some don't see a need to practice magick and others don't feel that it's a part of their unique path.

 This isn't to say that such practitioners do whatever they want or are out harming others.
-While it is a possibility as is the chaos with all magickal practitioners, chaos magicians do have values and standards they choose to operate by.
-They simply do not abide by a shared system of belief.
+While it's a possibility as is the chaos with all magickal practitioners, chaos magicians do have values and standards they choose to operate by.
+They simply don't abide by a shared system of belief.

 As we can see here, not all Pagan paths closely resemble Wicca.
 The term "Pagan" is generally used so loosely that it may apply to a large variety of faiths and lifestyles.

 © 2012 by Evylyn Rose